ansys/pyfluent/doc/source/getting_started/faqs.rst

-   import ansys.fluent.core as pyfluent pyfluent.set_console_loggers_level("ERROR") # Disable all warning logs pyfluent.warnings.disable() # Disable all warning messages
+   import ansys.fluent.core as pyfluent pyfluent.set_console_loggers_level("ERROR") # Disable all warning logs pyfluent.warning.disable() # Disable all warning messages

 How do you learn how to use PyFluent?